Vitamin D Deficiency Symptoms: Is Your Body Trying to Tell You Something?

 Other recommendations:

-• Take a D3 supplement with K2.
+Take a D3 supplement with K2.
 D3 helps transform the vitamin into calcium for a healthy lifestyle and the K2 tells the calcium where to go.
 It’s best to take this with a fatty meal.
+The optimal daily dose of D3 is 2,000 IU (international units).

 Happy Hydrating,